SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can also use a declaration to extend the behavior of an existing named type and to import symbols into your program that are declared elsewhere.

-In Swift, most declarations are also definitions in the sense that they are implemented or initialized at the same time they are declared.
+In Swift, most declarations are also definitions in the sense that they're implemented or initialized at the same time they're declared.
 That said, because protocols don't implement their members, most protocol members are declarations only.
 For convenience and because the distinction isn't that important in Swift, the term *declaration* covers both declarations and definitions.